frankischilling/fce360-enhanced/README.md

 - The overlay is composited on top of the NES frame, so Lua-drawn lines appear above game graphics.
 - Supports all line directions: horizontal, vertical, diagonal, and any angle.
 - Uses efficient Bresenham's algorithm for smooth, accurate lines.
+- For lines with thickness greater than 1 pixel, use `drawthickline()`.

 **Example:**
 ```lua